 IARC and EPA Identify the Probable Carcinogen

-PCE is classified as a potential human carcinogen by the International Agency for Research on Cancer (IARC).
-In addition, the US Environmental Protection Agency (EPA) has classified PCE as a Group B2 probable human carcinogen.
+The International Agency for Research on Cancer (IARC) classifies PCE as a potential human carcinogen.
+In addition, the EPA has classified PCE as a Group B2 probable human carcinogen.

-The damage by PCE is so alarming that if exposed, it is essential to seek medical attention immediately.
-A Camp Lejeune water lawsuit is primarily based on the exposure to PCE and TCE, although some victims were also exposed to other toxic chemicals, as discussed above.
+The damage by PCE is so alarming that it is essential to seek medical attention immediately if exposed.
+The Camp Lejeune lawsuits are primarily based on exposure to PCE and TCE, although some victims were also exposed to other toxic chemicals, as discussed above.

-The industrial chemicals contaminating the Marine Corps base camp in Camp Lejeune caused various diseases in the Marines and their families.
+The industrial chemicals contaminating the base camp of the Marine Corps in Camp Lejeune caused various diseases in the Marines and their families.

-The most common diseases linked to contaminated well water are liver cancer, liver damage, reproductive problems, and congenital disabilities.
+The most common diseases linked to Camp Lejeune water contamination are liver cancer, liver damage, reproductive problems, and congenital disabilities.

 Most chemicals in the contaminated well water at Camp Lejeune are known to cause various types of cancer.
-Other types of cancers in victims are:
+Types of cancers in victims are:

 - Breast Cancer